-'This is a short, sweet list of what you will need (Both Material and Non-Material) to prepare you to be an FFA State Officer!
+This is a short, sweet list of what you will need (Both Material and Non-Material) to prepare you to be an FFA State Officer!

-What You Need:
+What you need:

 - Your Keystone Degree

 - Ability to devote many hours to the FFA

-- o Flexible work schedule
+- Flexible work schedule

-- College Classes are strongly discouraged during this year: 12 credit hours per semester maximum
+- College classes are strongly discouraged during this year: 12 credit hours per semester maximum

-- NOTE: There is a chance that you may not be elected so make your college plans as usual.
-It is quite easy to defer college for a year but nearly impossible to sign up to attend school at the last minute.
+- There is a chance that you will not be elected so make your college plans as usual.
+It is quite easy to deer college for a year but nearly impossible to sign up to attend school at the last minute

 - Dependable Car/Transportation

-- You will travel a lot this year-Make doesn't matter, dependability does!
+- You will travel a lot this year make doesn't matter, dependability does!

 - Valid Driver's License

-- It is not necessary for you to have your license, but a form of identification will be needed to travel and have access to FFA Chapters/Schools.
+- It is not necessary for you to have your license, but a form of identification will be needed to travel and have access to FFA Chapters/Schools

-- Willingness to work hard!
+- Willingness to work hard

-- State Office is fun, but it is no vacation!
+- State Office is fun, but it is no vacation

 - Commitment

-- FFA comes before your job, school events, and yes, even dating!
+- FFA comes before your job, school events, and yes even dating!

-- Good Attitude
+- Good attitude

-- o Your attitude is contagious!
+- Your attitude is contagious!

-- Cooperation and teamwork are a must!
+- o Cooperation and teamwork are a must

-- There are 6 teammates with you, and every day will be a team effort!
+- There are 6 teammates and each day will be a team effort

 - Knowledge of the FFA and Agriculture

-- A love for the FFA and its Members!
+- A love for the FFA and its members!